It can be pretty tough to get enough customers for your business, especially when first starting out, and advertising can be so expensive!

 The postcard will take 5-14 business days—for us it took 2 weeks.

-Once the postcard arrives, open the postcard and find the code.
+Once the postcard arrives, find the code.
 Simply enter it on Google My Business and hit verify!

 Use Google Reviews & Posts